 Content comes in many forms, of course.
 This can include video clips – in both real or animated format and it can include visual content such as images, logos, gifs and infographics.

-With the growth of sites like Pinterest and Vine, all these different types of visual images can be a powerful tool, especially for b2c marketers.
+With sites like Instagram, all these different types of visual images can be a powerful tool, especially for b2c marketers.